RunboxScripts/RunboxDesktopIntegration/README.md

 Open mailto links in Linux desktop using Runbox Webmail.

+Note: I no longer use Runbox, and am looking for a new [organization](https://github.com/RunboxScripts) maintainer.

 ## How it works

 Clicking a mailto link anywhere in Linux forwards the link to the script `mailto-runbox` to format the URL correctly, and opens the formatted Runbox Webmail URL in the default web browser.